Search results for

 With that in mind, reaching the end of promised security updates is a good indicator that it’s time to look for a new smartphone.
 It doesn’t have to be immediately, but you’d be tempting fate by keeping sensitive information on a phone running security measures that are a year or more out of date.

 When it’s time to upgrade, look for a brand that offers long-term support that’ll keep your new handset running securely for as long as possible.
-Google’s Pixel 8 series leads the way with seven years of OS and security support, while the Pixel 7 and 6 series are guaranteed to receive five years of security patches.
-Samsung offers five years of security updates for both its high-end and mid-tier phones, which is a solid policy, and you’ll find similar terms with flagships from OnePlus and OPPO.
+Google’s Pixel 9 and Samsung’s Galaxy S series lead the way with seven years of OS and security support, and their affordable phones benefit from similar policies.
+Four or five years is a little more standard outside of the big two, and you’ll find such terms with flagships from OnePlus, OPPO, and a few others.